Chaldene/pancam/To-Do.md

 * Add the rest of the HRC and WAC plots
 * Split data into activities so that it is easy to view HK etc.
-* Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.
 * Within HK Decode, stop passing bin around and change functions to only return relevant arrays

 ## Nice to haves